darrenjkt/SEE-VCN/README.md

 This is the official codebase for

-Viewer-Centred Surface Completion for Unsupervised Domain Adaptation in 3D Object Detection
+[ICRA 2023] Viewer-Centred Surface Completion for Unsupervised Domain Adaptation in 3D Object Detection

 ### Abstract